aumartinez/mvc-php/README.md

 ### Class names

-Class names will have the initial letter uppercased and used as "class Classname", and instantiated as "new Classname()", class name files will lowercased though.
+Class names will have the initial letter uppercased and used as "class Classname", and instantiated as "new Classname()", class name files will be lowercased though.
 Each class is stored in a single php script with the class name as the file name and saved in the corresponding location.

 ### Constant names